SongwuJob/simple-SD-trainer/README.md

   - [Virtual tryon]

 ## Data Process

+### Image caption
 Image caption is an important part of training text-to-image models, which can be used in Lora, ControlNet, etc. Common caption methods can be broadly categorized into two types:

-- **SDWebUI Tagger**: You can use some tagger in webui (essentially a multi-classification model) to caption.
+- **SDWebUI Tagger**: This method involves using a tagger in the web UI, which essentially functions as a multi-classification model, to generate captions.
-- **VLM**: VLM provides a better understanding of the dense semantics in the image, and is able to caption the image in detail, which is our recommended way.
+- **VLM**: VLM offers a better understanding of the dense semantics within an image，and is capable of providing detailed captions, which is our recommended approach.

-In our experiments, we use [GLM-4v-9b](https://github.com/THUDM/GLM-4) to caption our training images, we use ``query = "please describe this image into prompt words, and reply us with keywords like \"xxx, xxx, xxx, xxx\""`` to make VLM output the image caption.
+In our experiments, we use [GLM-4v-9b](https://github.com/THUDM/GLM-4) to caption our trained images.
+Specifically, we use ``query = "please describe this image into prompt words, and reply us with keywords like \"xxx, xxx, xxx, xxx\""`` prompt the VLM to output the image caption.
 For example, we can employ GLM-4v to caption the single image as follows:

 ```python
 import torch